 At the Raindance film festival, London, UK, 27 October–6 November 2021

 You’re either a fan of the wacky, the quirky and the whimsical or you’re not.
-All Sorts is all three and yet manages to avoid the can’t-be-arsedness of so many films that think that they only have to be zany and suddenly every other consideration – like crafting a decent a plot – can go hang.
+All Sorts is all three and yet manages to avoid the trap of believing that zaniness trumps everything else, and that it’s a licence to ignore the other considerations of film-making – like crafting a decent a plot.
 Not everyone is Wes Anderson.
 In fact, sometimes even Wes Anderson isn’t Wes Anderson.

 All Sorts is an office comedy, faintly reminiscent of Mike Judge’s Office Space, or the overlooked British call-centre comedy Eight Minutes Idle, but walking a path all of its own.
 It’s made for nothing and has a large cast who, I’m guessing, might all be friends and relatives of the Psychic Bunny crew.
 But the main focus is dweeby Diego (Eli Vargas), a newbie finding life a struggle at Data-Mart (“We got data”), and gawky June (Greena Park), an old hand who, it turns out, is a dervish at filing.

 Filing.
 All Sorts waxes nostalgic about office practices that no longer exist, and it can do that because it’s set in the 1990s – all chunky monitors, blocky websites, Nokia phones and filing cabinets, which were then having their last moment under the fluorescents.

 Enter the whimsy: it turns out that there’s a secret portal in this office, out by the Coke machine, where, if you give the right signal, you will be admitted to a late-hours filing competition that’s run just like a WWE bout.
 A stoked crowd, an announcer in evening dress, competitors with fight names like Steve the Butcher.